spesic/shairport/README.md

 To enable the output of metadata, the `-M <directory name>` flag must be set to instruct `shairport` where to save the output.
 This directory must exist.
-A fifo named `now_playing` will be created, and records will be written to it when tracks are changed.
+A FIFO named `now_playing` will be created, and records will be written to it when tracks are changed.
 The end of a set of metadata is delimited by a zero-length line.
 Cover filenames are relative to the cover directory.
 Files are not deleted.

 An example::
+    dacp_id=CFAE09D9DA7527E9
+    active_remote=3951361179
     artist=Arcade Fire
     title=City With No Children
     album=The Suburbs
     artwork=cover-e6450a45ab900815e831434f5ee0499c.jpg
     genre=Rock
     comment=

 DACP
 ----
 Most devices allow the AirPlay receiver to have basic remote control over the stream.
 This is done via simple HTTP GET requests from the receiver to the source device.
 The device sends a `DACP-ID` header to allow the receiver to find hostname and port numbers from mDNS, as well as an
 `Active-Remote` header that must be used as an authentication key for issuing control commands.
-Similar to the Metadata feature outlined above, this information can be read from a fifo after a device announces an audio stream.
-Using the `-D <directory name>` flag will cause a fifo named
+This information can be read from a Metadata FIFO (now_playing) after a device announces an audio stream.
-`dacp` to be created in the directory specified.
-This fifo will have a similar format as the metadata.

 Fields:
 ```